DuaLip: Dual Decomposition-based LP Solver

-DuaLip is an extreme-scale Linear Program (LP) solver based on Apache Spark.
+DuaLip is an extreme-scale Linear Program (LP) solver based on Pytorch.
 It solves structured LP problems of the following form arising from web-applications:

 - Extreme Scale

-DuaLip is specifically developed to tackle problems arising in web-applications that usually have hundreds of millions of users and millions of items, pushing the number of optimization variables in the trillions range (if not more).
-It uses a dual decomposition technique to be able to scale to such large problems.
+DuaLip is specifically developed to tackle problems arising in web applications with hundreds of millions of users and millions of items, where the induced optimization problems can involve trillions of variables (or more).
+This scale is achieved through a combination of inherently parallelizable dual decomposition algorithms and careful exploitation of modern GPU-based computing systems.
 See the Problem Solution section for details.
 For a wide range of applications, see Ramanath et. al. (2021) and Basu et. al (2020).

 - Efficient